Blog - 01 June 2021

 1. Eating together as a family

 Bringing the family together at least once a day allows you to be a role model for your children, as well as ensuring healthy food is put on the table.
-The WHO (World Health Organisation) suggests allowing plenty of opportunity to educate your child about COVID-19 and being their form of guidance.
+The WHO (World Health Organisation) suggests allowing plenty of opportunities to educate your child about COVID-19 and being their form of guidance.
 If your children are old enough to make their own food choices, this is especially important right now.
 While they might enjoy junk food in moderation, now’s the time to make sure you’re all eating nutritious foods every single day, and as frequently as possible.
 Seeing you model this behaviour is important for children of all ages.

 2. Stock up on healthy snacks